j-manli/j-manli.github.io/index.md

 ### [Home](/) | [Investigations](/investigations/)

 <div class="callout note">
-  <div class="callout-title">Hi there.</div>
+  <div class="callout-title">What this site is</div>
   <p>This is a collection of threat hunts, incident investigations, and technical write-ups built from telemetry, timelines, and evidence.
 My goal here is to show not just what happened, but how an investigation comes together.</p>
 </div>

-I want this site to document cases I've worked through (practice threat hunts/IR) in a way that feels readable, grounded, and useful to other analysts.
-Each write-up focuses on following the evidence, making careful pivots, and (trying) to make sense of messy findings.
-Above all else, I want to be able to track and see how my thinking and methodology evolve (hopefully) over time.
+I built this site to document cases in a way that feels readable, grounded, and useful to other analysts.
+Each write-up focuses on following the evidence, making careful pivots, and turning messy findings into a clear report.

 ## What you'll find here

+- Incident reports built from process, network, DNS, file, registry, cloud sign-in, and mailbox telemetry
-- Technical timelines that trace attacker activity from initial execution through impact
+- Technical timelines that trace attacker activity from initial access through impact
-- Clear pivots and reasoning (not just final answers)
+- Clear pivots and reasoning, not just final answers
 - Write-ups that balance technical depth with readable reporting

 ## Featured Investigation